khaidarovs/slackbot/README.md

-<<<<<<< meetup_time_schedule
-## Acceptance tests:
+## Meetup:
+Made by Maya Hall and Jason Huang
+- `meetup`, adds a log to the database with the meeting timestamp, location, message.
 You can enter a time in the form of "XsXmXhXd" where X are different integers.

-## meetup converts string explaination of a time to seconds
+Meetup converts string explaination of a time to seconds.
+- `wait_message`, will stores a combination of a location, a message, and a time as a varaible into a database.
-wait_message adds a log to the database with the meeting timestamp, location, message in_five checks whether an event occurs within the next five minutes.
+- `in_five`, checks whether any events in the database occurs within the next five minutes.
 If so, a message will be sent after a delay.

-Made by Maya Hall and Jason Huang
+This command will automatically be called every five minutes while the bot is active.

+## Meetup Test Changes
+- We realized that the previous tests for `in_five` pulled data from the wrong location.
+The test have been adjusted to pull information from the correct location designated in our code.

+## Future Plans
-We plan to change the storage method to Firebase in the near future.
-Additionally, we intend to add alternate formats/features for meet times.
+- We plan to change the storage method to Firebase in the near future.
+- Additionally, we intend to add alternate formats/features for meet times and include reminders for further versitility.

 ## Running Tests
 Run `python unittest -m discover` in the main directory to run all the tests.